Artifacts or Abduction: How Do LLMs Answer Multiple-Choice Questions Without the Question?: Performing MCQA With No Question

 \subsection{Results}

-In 11/12 cases, the choices-only prompt surpasses the majority baseline significantly, indicating that \textbf{LLMs may be using artifacts in MCQA benchmarks} (Figure~\ref{fig:full_vs_artifact}).
+In 11/12 cases, the choices-only prompt surpasses the majority baseline significantly, indicating that \textbf{LLMs \textit{may} be using artifacts in MCQA benchmarks} (Figure~\ref{fig:full_vs_artifact}).
 Further, larger LLMs tend to have higher choices-only accuracy, implying that more capable LLMs may use artifacts to a higher degree.
-In Appendix~\ref{appendix:scaling_laws}, we analyze scaling laws with LLaMA to understand this relation more.
+In Appendix~\ref{appendix:scaling_laws}, we study scaling laws with LLaMA to understand this relation more.
+Overall, these results serve as an initial ceiling for artifact exploitation in choices-only settings, which we use to motivate our subsequent analyses that help attribute where this accuracy may stem from.

 \textbf{Takeaway:} Prior work has found artifacts with \emph{trained} partial-input models \cite{gururangan-etal-2018-annotation}, but we are the first to show that LLMs exhibit high choices-only accuracy in MCQA benchmarks, even in \emph{few-shot} settings with limited exemplars.
 For researchers seeking to have LLMs perform MCQA as intended, where both the question and choices are needed, we recommend three approaches: First, along with typical MCQA metrics, choices-only prompts can be reported as stronger alternatives to majority baselines \cite{poliak-etal-2018-hypothesis}.
 Second, researchers can design datasets with more robust protocols, such as the Winograd pair format \cite{Levesque2011TheWS}, to mitigate the potential for artifacts.
 Third, HellaSwag has the highest choices-only accuracy (0.585 with LLaMA) and it is also the only dataset with \emph{human}-written gold answers and \emph{model}-written distractors.
 Thus, the gold answers may contain stylistic cues distinct from the distractors, which can inform strong discriminators like LLMs in partial-input settings.
 To avoid introducing such artifacts, we advise researchers to use a consistent approach when generating text data.